Juana Inés de la Cruz: Connection to Frida Kahlo

 Paul Allatson emphasizes that women like Sor Juana and Frida Kahlo masculinized their appearances to symbolically complicate the space marked for women in society.
 Sor Juana's decision to cut her hair as punishment for mistakes she made during learning signified her own autonomy, but was also a way to engage in the masculinity expected of male-dominated spaces, like universities.
 According to Paul Allatson, nuns were also required to cut their hair after entering the convent.
-These ideas, Allatson suggests, are echoed in Frida Kahlo's 1940 self-portrait titled Self-Portrait with Cropped Hair, or Autorretrato con cabellos corto.
+These ideas, Allatson suggests, are echoed in Frida Kahlo's 1940 self-portrait titled Self-Portrait with Cropped Hair, or Autorretrato con el pelo corto.

 As well, the University of the Cloister of Sor Juana honored both Frida Kahlo and Sor Juana on October 31, 2018, with a symbolic altar.
 The altar, called Las Dos Juanas, was specially made for the Day of the Dead.

 Official recognition by the Mexican government

 In present times, Sor Juana is still an important figure in Mexico.

 In 1995, Sor Juana's name was inscribed in gold on the wall of honor in the Mexican Congress in April 1995.
-In addition, Sor Juana is pictured on the obverse of the 200 pesos bill issued by the Banco de Mexico, and the 1000 pesos coin minted by Mexico between 1988 and 1992.
+Sor Juana also appears on the Mexican currency obverse.
+She was first included on the 1000 pesos AA family bill in 1978, which was in circulation until 1992.
+Between 1994 and 2020, she appeared on the 200 pesos C, D, D1, and F family bills.
+She currently appears on the 100 pesos G bill, which has been in circulation since 2020.
 The town where Sor Juana grew up, San Miguel Nepantla in the municipality of Tepetlixpa, State of Mexico, was renamed in her honor as Nepantla de Sor Juana Inés de la Cruz.